kuzudb/kuzudb.github.io/docs/cypher/transactions.md

 # Overview

 Kùzu is a transactional system.
-Specifically, it implements a transacation management sub-system that is atomic, durable and supports serializability (satisfying these properties is traditionally known as being ACID-compliant in database terminology).
+Specifically, it implements a transaction management sub-system that is atomic, durable and supports serializability (satisfying these properties is traditionally known as being ACID-compliant in database terminology).
 That is, every query, data manipulation command, every DDL (i.e., new node/rel table schema definitions),